 Abstract:

-Objectives From the perspective of soil greenhouse gas emission and carbon footprint, we studied the emission reduction and yield increase effects of monitoring and applying fertilizer technology together with different mulching methods to provide reference for greening wheat production in drylands.
+Objectives From the perspective of soil greenhouse gas emission and carbon footprint, we studied the effects of monitored fertilization combined with different mulching methods on emission reduction and yield improvement to provide a reference for greening wheat production in drylands areas.

-Methods The long-term positioning experiment of fertilization and mulching was located in Hongdong County, Shanxi Province, and the cropping system was winter wheat-summer leisure, with five treatments: no fertilizer control, farmer’s practice (FP), monitoring fertilization (MF), lodge-tillage and film-mulching (RF), film-mulching and hole-sowing (FH).
-For the two wheat seasons in 2018−2020, wheat yield and economic benefits were investigated, and the life cycle approach was used to estimate the greenhouse gas (GHG) emissions, greenhouse gas warming potential and carbon emission intensity of wheat field soils, and to calculate the carbon footprint of wheat field soils.
+Methods A long-term fertilization and mulching experiment was conducted in Hongdong County, Shanxi Province, and the cropping system was winter wheat-summer fallow, with five treatments: no fertilizer control, farmer’s practice (FP), monitoring fertilization (MF), nitrogen reduction monitoring and control fertilization plus ridge film and furrow sowing (RF), nitrogen reduction monitoring and control fertilization plus flat film and hole sowing (FH).
+During the two wheat seasons in 2018−2020, wheat yield and economic benefits were investigated, and the life cycle approach was used to estimate the greenhouse gas (GHG) emissions, greenhouse gas warming potential and greenhouse gas emission intensity of wheat field soils, and to calculate the carbon footprint of wheat field soils.

-Conclusions Film mulching on the basis of monitoring fertilization further increased wheat grain yield and economic efficiency significantly.
-Flat-film hole sowing, owing to high land utilization efficiency, demonstrated even more remarkable yield and income benefits.
-Moreover, compared to ridge tillage, it did not significantly raise the carbon footprint, and its carbon emission intensity was significantly lower than that of monitored fertilization without film mulching.
-Therefore, flat film hole sowing is a the optimal measure to achieve green, high and stable crop yields in the region.
+Conclusions Film mulching on the basis of monitoring fertilization increased wheat grain yield and economic efficiency significantly.
+Nitrogen reduction monitoring and control fertilization plus flat film and hole sowing, owing to high land utilization efficiency, demonstrated even more remarkable yield and income benefits.
+Moreover, compared to nitrogen reduction monitoring and control fertilization plus ridge film and furrow sowing, it did not significantly raise the carbon footprint, and its greenhouse gas emission intensity was significantly lower than that of monitored fertilization without film mulching.
+Therefore, nitrogen reduction monitoring and control fertilization plus flat film and hole sowing is a optimal measure to achieve green, high and stable crop production in dryland regions.